If you chose homeschool, this post is for you.

-In short, key words like short lessons, free afternoons, narration, living books, twaddle-free literature, nature study, copy work and habit cultivating come to mind.
+In short, keywords like short lessons, free afternoons, narration, living books, twaddle-free literature, nature study, copy work, and habit cultivating come to mind.
 I’m going to go into detail on each one of the topics that define the Charlotte Mason approach over the next few weeks.
-For the long version, go to Ambleside Online and see how it differs from the other methods.

 But to answer the question I got your attention with in the title…

 What makes Charlotte Mason the best homeschool approach for a child with autism?